knovuslab/Open-Assistant/README.md

 The data collection frontend is now live [here](https://open-assistant.io/).
 Log in and start taking on tasks!
 We want to collect a high volume of quality data.
-By submitting, ranking, and labelling model prompts and responses you will be directly helping to improve the capabilities of Open Assistant.
+By submitting, ranking, and labelling model prompts and responses you will be directly helping to improve the capabilities of ራስ | rasGPT.

 ### Running the Development Setup Locally (without chat)